dominicprior/LLM-notes/INTRO.md

 > perhaps suggesting that larger models are more proficient meta-learners

-[Memory bandwidth constraints imply economies of scale in AI inference](https://www.lesswrong.com/posts/cB2Rtnp7DBTpDy3ii/memory-bandwidth-constraints-imply-economies-of-scale-in-ai) -
-I hadn't realized how severe the GPU memory problems were.
-The solution seems to be to favour things like matrix multiply where the computation is O(N<sup>3</sup>) and the memory is O(N<sup>2</sup>), possibly with tiling to make sure things fit in the cache.
+[Memory bandwidth constraints imply economies of scale in AI inference](https://www.lesswrong.com/posts/cB2Rtnp7DBTpDy3ii/memory-bandwidth-constraints-imply-economies-of-scale-in-ai) - avoiding GPU bandwidth limits by favouring things like matrix multiply where the computation is O(N<sup>3</sup>) and the memory is O(N<sup>2</sup>), possibly with tiling to make sure things fit in the cache.

 [Chinchilla's wild implications](https://www.lesswrong.com/posts/6Fpvch8RR29qLEWNH/chinchilla-s-wild-implications) - running out of data.